 How to Fix Honeywell Thermostat Error 11n

-A licensed technician can utilize a voltmeter to assess if there’s a poor electrical connection.
+A professional technician can use a voltmeter to determine if there’s a bad electrical connection.
 When the wiring on your type of HVAC equipment is bad, the technician can replace it.
-When the thermostat itself is the issue, it should probably be replaced.
+In situations where the thermostat itself is the issue, it will likely have to be replaced.

 Honeywell Thermostat Error e2